tobiasdigital/blueprints-learn.en/help/blueprints/multi-channel-message-orchestration/triggered-messaging.md

 #### Schema/Datasets

 1. Configure individual profile, experience event, and multi-entity schemas in Experience Platform based on customer-supplied data.
-1. Create Campaign schemas for the following: broadLog, trackingLog, non-deliverable addresses, and profile preferences (optional).
+1. Create Adobe Campaign schemas for the following: broadLog, trackingLog, non-deliverable addresses, and profile preferences (optional).
 1. Add data usage labels to the dataset for governance.
 1. Create policies to enforce governance on destinations.